A note on the connection between non-additive entropy and $h$-derivative: Summary and Outlook

-\section{Summary and outlook}
+\section{Summary and Outlook}

-Summarizing, with the generalized $h$-derivative we firstly propose a two-parameter non-extensive entropy, $S_{h,h'}$, in order to connect several non-extensive entropy functions.
-The $h$-derivative motivated non-extensive entropy, $S_{h,h'}$, is demonstrated to recover different kinds of non-extensive entropy formalisms, like the Tsallis entropy ($h=q-1, h'=0$), the Abe one ($h=q-1, h'=1-q^{-1}$), the Borges and Roditi entropy ($h=q-1, h'=1-q'$), the Kaniadakis $\kappa$- ($h'=h=\kappa$) and the Shafee's ($h'\rightarrow -h$ or $h'=-h+\delta$, here $\delta \to 0$) non-extensive entropy by varying the values of $h,h'$.
+To summarize, with the generalized $h$-derivative we firstly propose a two-parameter non-additive entropy, $S_{h,h'}$, in order to connect several non-extensive entropy functions.
+The $h$-derivative motivated non-additive entropy, $S_{h,h'}$, is demonstrated to recover different kinds of non-extensive entropy formalisms, such as the Tsallis entropy ($h=q-1, h'=0$), the Abe entropy ($h=q-1, h'=1-q^{-1}$), the Borges--Roditi entropy ($h=q-1, h'=1-q'$), the Kaniadakis $\kappa$-entropy ($h'=h=\kappa$) and the Shafee ($h'\rightarrow -h$ or $h'=-h+\delta$, here $\delta \to 0$) non-extensive entropy by varying values of $h,h'$.
 On the other hand, the present two-parameter entropy exhibits all the relative properties as a generalized non-extensive entropy.
-Furthermore, the remarkable relationship between $S_{h,h'}$ and other non-extensive entropies may cast a light on the connection of non-extensive entropy and some mathematical structure such as quantum calculus.
-It may in turn lead to a deeper understanding of mathematical and physical foundations of the non-extensive statistics.
+Furthermore, the remarkable relationship between $S_{h,h'}$ and other non-extensive entropies may cast a light on the connection of non-extensive entropy and some mathematical structures such as quantum calculus.
+It may lead to a deeper understanding of the mathematical and physical foundations of non-extensive statistics.
 We also noticed some other two-parameter distribution functions, such as the $(r,q)$-distribution and $(\alpha,\kappa)$-distribution~\cite{Qureshi:2014, Abid:2015}, which have been well-applied to astrophysics or space plasma physics.
 These two-parameter distributions provide another view to investigate the non-Maxwellian systems.
 It will be of great interest to associate this $(h,h')$-entropy with them and find out the deeper connections.
 There are also various elegant forms of entropy, such as fractional entropy~\cite{UBRIACO20092516} and Deng entropy~\cite{Deng2020}.
 Our $(h,h')$-entropy, $S_{h,h'}$, is indeed unable to establish a connection with theirs.
 Further exploration of the inherent connections between different forms of entropy is necessary.